dixonge/Vagabondians-grav/pages/03.blog/leavin-jet-plane/post.md

 The weather forecast was for scattered showers and a potential for thunderstorms, but it looks like we managed to luck out so far, at least on the D/FW Airport end of things.

-The last few stragglers are wandering around in the aisle, to the point where an attendant announced something to the effect of “We’re ready to go to Los Angeles, just as soon as you idiots in the aisle will sit down![]” The last one seems to be a problem child – “UHRL crew” on her t-shirt.
+The last few stragglers are wandering around in the aisle, to the point where an attendant announced something to the effect of “We’re ready to go to Los Angeles, just as soon as you idiots in the aisle will sit down!”
+The last one seems to be a problem child – “UHRL crew” on her t-shirt.
 I’m lookin' that one up later!

 Also had someone who evidently got on board without properly checking in.
 The attendant announced “Would the passenger in 25B please identify yourself by using the call button.”
 They asked a second time.
 I swear they said the passenger name was Atta. ***WTF???*** Finally an attendant had to come back and talk to them.
 He took their boarding pass up front, and evidently everything was fine.
-No Air Marshall was called upon. *Whew![]*
+No Air Marshall was called upon. *Whew!*

 So as soon as we got in the air we were above the fog bank lying on top of the D/FW Metromess.
-We’ve passed a few storm tops, but nothing severe so far ![]15 minutes in) and only occasional minor turbulence.
+We’ve passed a few storm tops, but nothing severe so far (15 minutes in) and only occasional minor turbulence.

 ![](https://fbcdn-sphotos-a.akamaihd.net/hphotos-ak-ash4/403001_10151301707975437_648515436_22943660_406038730_n.jpg)

 Just had to scold Bryn.
 They announced that the movie was starting, so we plugged in our earbuds.
 We got a short preview, then a blank screen for several seconds.
-Bryn said “They hijacked the movie![]” entirely too loud.
+Bryn said “They hijacked the movie!” entirely too loud.
 I pointed out that she might not want to say the word ‘hijack’ on an airplane…

-So – the movie was “!argin Call][1]” – interesting, very slow-paced.
+So – the movie was “[Margin Call][1]” – interesting, very slow-paced.
 Not sure what I think about it exactly.

 It feels a bit strange, this floating in the air.
 I’ve flown enough that it doesn’t feel new any more, but not enough that I don’t still marvel at the fact that I am 38,000 feet above sea level and looking down at mountains.
 That part still feels quite foreign, unnatural.
-I can certainly understand those who might eschew flying for ground transportation, like !ohn Madden and his infamous bus][2].
+I can certainly understand those who might eschew flying for ground transportation, like [John Madden and his infamous bus][2].

-Guy next to me must be a Mac fanboy like myself – he put an Apple logo sticker over the Dell logo on his laptop!OL He calls this a ‘Dapple.’
+Guy next to me must be a Mac fanboy like myself – he put an Apple logo sticker over the Dell logo on his laptop!
+LOL He calls this a ‘Dapple.’

 ![](https://fbcdn-sphotos-a.akamaihd.net/hphotos-ak-ash4/416907_10151301707790437_648515436_22943659_884868799_n.jpg)LAX was crowded.
 No seats available anywhere!
 Finally parked against a wall like backpackers and grabbed a couple of burgers.
 First celebrity sighting – [Della Reese][3].
 She came through on her scooter, an assistant in tow.
 Straight through to Virgin Airlines.
 Must be nice…